Skip to content

 Syncing Partition is being rebuilt (recovery or replacement)

-Deleting Partition timed out and is being cleaned up
+Deleting Partition has timed out or been replaced and is being cleaned up

 Requested Replacement partition requested on a new node, not yet created